 COVID-19 has overhauled customer expectations and preferences, and companies not investing in keeping up with changing customers will be quickly left behind.

-Her work focuses on everything that touches the customer – pricing, sales, and marketing.
+jessica's work focuses on everything that is related to the customer—pricing, sales, and marketing.
 “I help clients strengthen their relationships with customers and get more value out of those relationships,” she explains.
 That entails helping clients optimize pricing through complex analytics to deliver personalized offers to customers.

 For many years, she loved that her work gave her the opportunity to travel and learn about different cultures.
 That, however, changed after her first daughter was born.
 “My priorities shifted and travel became much less attractive,” Jessica says.
 By refocusing the clients she was covering, she was able to cut down on travel and gain flexibility over her work schedule.
 “I now have two girls and have been able to spend more time at home with them and to be present as they grow up than I would have with most of professions.”